Infant Urns: When the Unthinkable Happens

 Laura and Tom were fortunate in that they were able to spend a very small amount of time with James.
 They are one of many Minnesota families who had been given an infant keepsake box especially prepared for them by parents who had previously suffered a similar loss.
 The family took photographs together to keep James’s memory alive, keepsakes such as a footprint, hospital bracelet and crib card became important touchstones.
 Taking time to preserve these mementos is something that has historically been overlooked by hospitals.
 Recently the memory box initiative began spreading.

-Comforting others experiencing the same loss, and allowing them to comfort you can provide unexpected support to see you through a difficult time.
+This shared experience can mean everything to grieving parents.
+Comforting others experiencing the same loss and allowing them to comfort you can provide unexpected support to see you through a difficult time.
+If you are grieving the loss of a daughter or son, just remember that you don't have to go through all of this pain alone.

 Small Comforts

 Should you choose cremation for your child, OneWorld Memorials offers a variety of cremation infant urns.
-The Teddy Bear Cremation Urn for infants comes in blue and pink and have received much warm and positive feedback from customers.
+The Teddy Bear Cremation Urn for infants comes in blue and pink and has received warm and positive feedback from customers.
+The Infant Cremation Photo Urn allows you to add a photograph to the front of the urn so you will always have a memory to reflect on.
 Many other styles and colors of cremation infant child urns are available, as well.

-It can be hard to know how best to memorialize a little one through the fog of pain that follows.
-It may be helpful to use an online calculator to determine the volume of cremains before shopping for an urn.
+Knowing how best to memorialize a little one through the fog of pain that follows can be hard.
+This process can be especially challenging for grieving parents, and if you find it difficult to select an urn or memorial, it may be best to ask for help.
+It may also be helpful to use an online calculator to determine the volume of cremains before shopping for an urn.
 An approximate estimate is one pound before cremation will become one cubic inch of ashes afterward.

 J. Malec is a visual artist and writer whose work often deals with themes related to loss and healing.
 She lives in Minneapolis, and spends much of her time practicing permaculture in the city.